stylish brick house in uk

 At a glance

-Home insurance is not required by law, but most mortgage lenders require buildings insurance.
+Home insurance isn’t required by law, but mortgage lenders usually require buildings insurance.

-Buildings insurance covers the structure; contents insurance covers what’s inside.
+Buildings insurance covers the structure; contents insurance covers your belongings.

-Average annual premiums are around £63 for contents only and £393 for combined cover.
+ABI data puts average annual premiums in 2025 at around £129 for contents-only and £391 for combined cover.

 When is home insurance required?